ljl-covid/links/README.md

 * [Probability of symptoms and critical disease after SARS-CoV-2 infection](https://arxiv.org/abs/2006.08471) is shown to vary by age and sex in this Italian study performed on contacts of positive patients in Lombardy, with 36.1% of all infections being asymptomatic
 * [SARS-Cov-2 RNA found on particulate matter of Bergamo in Northern Italy: First evidence](https://www.sciencedirect.com/science/article/pii/S0013935120306472) finds viral RNA (not tested for viability) in PM10 samples collected over a 3-week period
 * [RKI's Fever Monitor](https://corona-datenspende.de/science/en/) is an experiment to create a fever detection algorithm for smart wearable based on heartrate and activity levels, and correlating it with confirmed COVID-19 cases in Germany, with an app for the public to "donate" such data, and the resulting data open the public

+### Genetics

+* [Nextstrain genomic epidemiology](https://nextstrain.org/ncov) showing genetic variants of the virus by area and other factors (see also [this article about "cryptic" transmission](https://bedford.io/blog/ncov-cryptic-transmission/))
+* [SARS-CoV-2 Mutations of Interest](https://github.com/emmahodcroft/cluster_scripts) is a repository maintained by [Emma Hodcroft](https://twitter.com/firefoxx66) containing brief information and highlights about mutations that may have significance, together with dedicated Nextstrain builds for each of them
+* [How the novel coronavirus has evolved](https://graphics.reuters.com/HEALTH-CORONAVIRUS/EVOLUTION/yxmpjqkdzvr/), a Reuters article breaking down the evolution and mutations of the virus and the way they affected different areas of the world in a way more understandable to the layman than Nextstrain
+* [Structural genomics and interactomics of SARS-CoV-2 novel coronavirus](http://korkinlab.org/wuhan) by Korkin Lab at the Worcester Polytechnic Institute
+* [Spike mutation pipeline reveals the emergence of a more transmissible form of SARS-CoV-2](https://www.biorxiv.org/content/10.1101/2020.04.29.069054v1), an April 30 preprint highlighting how a mutated form of the virus appears to be circulating much faster and taking over the original strain in Europe and elsewhere, with another preprint finding that [Global Spread of SARS-CoV-2 Subtype with Spike Protein Mutation D614G is Shaped by Human Genomic Variations that Regulate Expression of TMPRSS2 and MX1 Genes](https://www.biorxiv.org/content/10.1101/2020.05.04.075911v1) although an [article on ArsTechnica](https://arstechnica.com/science/2020/05/draft-study-conclusions-on-sars-cov-2-mutation-overstep-data-grab-headlines/) highlights various issues other researchers have raised with this paper; later research shows [SARS-CoV-2 D614G variant exhibits efficient replication ex vivo and transmission in vivo](https://science.sciencemag.org/content/early/2020/11/11/science.abe8499), and [Tracking Changes in SARS-CoV-2 Spike: Evidence that D614G Increases Infectivity of the COVID-19 Virus](https://www.cell.com/cell/fulltext/S0092-8674(20)30820-5), an analysis published on Cell, wraps up the situation as it's known as of November 2020

 ## Medicine